Commercial Property Funding

 Senior Associate Solicitor

-Marneya is a Senior Associate Solicitor in the Commercial Property department based at our Leicester office.
+Marneya is a Senior Associate Solicitor in our Commercial Property department, based at our Leicester office.
 He acts for commercial property lenders, property investors and landowners.
-He’s based at our Leicester city centre office.

 Amy Moore